 It’s a difficult number to get right.
 On the one hand, it would be great to have extra copies available if stores wanted to re-stock your game or new customers are asking for it.
 But on the other hand, you don’t want to end up paying for storage every month for pallets of games that aren’t selling.

 I eventually decided on 2,500 copies.
-This would give me plenty of copies for backers, as well as any other later orders, plus I would have some on hand to help fulfil my next campaign, which was for the expansion, Montalo’s Revenge.
+This would give me plenty of copies for backers, as well as any other later orders, plus I would have some on hand to help fulfill my next campaign, which was for the expansion, Montalo’s Revenge.
 This follow-up campaign included the option for backers to get the original game as well.

 This worked out well, especially since my manufacturer offers up to 1 year of free storage (this is rare, but much appreciated!) and my next campaign did even better.
 In fact, I had a lot of backers returning for the expansion, plus many new backers who pledged for both the base game and expansion.